civol/HDLRuby/README.md

 ( a <= b+1 ).at(clk.posedge)
 ```

-This operator can also be applied on block statements as follows, but the code
+For sake of consistency, this operator can also be applied on block statements
-might not be as readable as one using the `par` or `seq` keywords:
+as follows, but it is probably less readable than the standard declaration
+of behaviors:

 ```ruby
 ( seq do